What Should You Do if You Have Two Focal Points in Your Living Room?

-How to identify a focal point in your living room
+How to find the focal point in your living room?

-When it comes to living room design, identifying the main focal point in your living room can sometimes feel like playing detective in your own home.
-But don’t worry, it’s simpler than it sounds.
+Identifying the main focal point in your living room can sometimes feel like playing detective in your own home.
+But don’t worry, it’s pretty easy to figure out.

 Any such features in a room are a natural focal point.
 Think of it as an anchor of your room; everything else sort of dances around it.

-However, the challenge starts with the addition of a secondary focal point — be it an accent wall or a statement piece of furniture.
+The challenge starts when there’s a secondary focal point — be it an accent wall, an architectural element, or even a statement piece of furniture.

 It can play havoc with the living room furniture arrangement.
-Especially if they are on opposite sides of the room.
+Especially if they are on opposite sides of the room (like mine).
+Notice my fireplace on one side and the large entertainment center across from it.

 Designer strategies for two focal points

-The most fundamental elements of living room design with dual focal points revolve around balance.
+The most fundamental elements of a living room design that has dual focal points revolve around getting the visual balance right.
+Furniture placement correct is crucial!

 Think of your living room as a stage where each element plays a supporting role.

-Symmetry and asymmetry: Depending on the room’s layout and the focal points, designers might create symmetrical or asymmetrical arrangements.
+• Symmetry and asymmetry: Depending on the room’s layout and what the focal points are, designers might create symmetrical or asymmetrical arrangements.

 This might mean using accent lighting to draw attention to artwork or architectural features while natural light from windows can be enhanced with the right window treatments.